diffusify/diffusify-engine/README.md

 # Diffusify Engine
-**_Create and Enhance Videos with AI_**

-Diffusify Engine is a powerful, GPU-accelerated system designed to process and create videos using the latest AI models.
-It leverages the power of multiple GPUs to deliver high performance and speed.

-### What is Diffusify Engine?

 Diffusify Engine is a modular video processing and generation framework built around the concept of customizable pipelines.
 These pipelines are composed of individual processing units, referred to as "processors," each designed to execute a specific operation on video data.